splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 follow the below walkthrough.

 First, navigate to your VictorOps Function.
-Depending on whether you set this up in Twilio’s Functions Classic UI or their new Functions Services UI, it will be in slightly different places.
+Depending on whether you set this up in Twilio's Functions Classic UI or their new Functions Services UI, it will be in slightly different places.

-If you set up this integration in Twilio’s Functions Classic UI (likely if configured prior to August, 2020) go to *Functions >> Overview >> Manage Services >> VictorOps Live Call Routing >> Functions*.
+If you set up this integration in Twilio's Functions Classic UI (likely if configured prior to August, 2020) go to *Functions >> Overview >> Manage Services >> VictorOps Live Call Routing >> Functions*.

-If you set this up in Twilio’s new Services UI, go to *Functions >> Services >> Manage Services* >> *VictorOps-Live-Call-Routing* >> *Functions.*
+If you set this up in Twilio's new Services UI, go to *Functions >> Services >> Manage Services* >> *VictorOps-Live-Call-Routing* >> *Functions.*

 In roughly line 82 in the code for the function, you should be able to locate a line that says:
-   ‘woman’;
+   ‘woman';

-Change the text ‘woman’ to ‘Polly.Salli’ so that it shows like below:
+Change the text ‘woman' to ‘Polly.Salli' so that it shows like below:
-   ‘Polly.Salli’;
+   ‘Polly.Salli';

 There are additionally some pieces of text that will have to be changed to ensure proper voice readout.
 Specifically, in roughly line 28, there should be a line that says:

-greeting: ‘Welcome to Victor Ops Live Call Routing.’,
+greeting: ‘Welcome to Victor Ops Live Call Routing.',

-Change the word ‘Live’ to ‘Lyve’ so that the end result looks like:
+Change the word ‘Live' to ‘Lyve' so that the end result looks like:

-greeting: ‘Welcome to Victor Ops Lyve Call Routing.’,
+greeting: ‘Welcome to Victor Ops Lyve Call Routing.',

-An equivalent edit will be made on roughly line 38 where you will change the word ‘Live’ to ‘Lyve’.
-This forces the voice to pronounce the word as we’ve intended.
+An equivalent edit will be made on roughly line 38 where you will change the word ‘Live' to ‘Lyve'.
+This forces the voice to pronounce the word as we've intended.

 After completing these edits, click the blue Save button and then the blue Deploy All button (if in the new Services UI) or the red Save